laske992/publish-subscribe/README.md

 # publish-subscribe

 This project implements basic Publish-Subscribe communication protocol on TCP/IP layer.
 Client and Server console apllications were developed in C.
-Server opens TCP socket on localhost:port and waits for connections.
+Server opens TCP socket on `localhost:port` and waits for connections.
-Clients are connecting to the server, subscribing to topics and publishing topic releated information (see deployment).
+Clients are connecting to the server, subscribing to topics and publishing topic releated information (see Client Commands).
-Server takes care of client subscriptions and informs them as soon as topic of interest is published.
+Server takes care of clients and their subscriptions, and informs them as soon as a topic of interest is published.

 ## Getting Started